faridaa1/A-Level-Computer-Science-Coursework/README.md

-# A-Level Computer Science Coursework
+# A-Level Computer Science Coursework: Hospital Database
-Hospital Database

 This repository contains my A Level Computer Science Coursework - a project that focuses on the development of a database for storing the details of hospital patients.
 The database is comprised of a series of inputs which consist of basic details about patients, such as their name, age, and NHS ID.
 Furthermore, a graph is implemented since visualisation enables easy data analysis.
 This will enable the quick identification of pattens and trends.